 Gain inspiration with these painted and stained oak projects that will help love your home again

-In this list, we will show you 11 different projects we have done in our home to help get rid of that honey oak.
+In this list, we will show you 11+ different projects we have done in our home to help get rid of that honey oak.
 Ultimately, this allowed us to cheaply modernize and update our home.
-I don’t even have a post all about painting kitchen cabinets (but we have done that one too).
+From painting cabinets to railings you can really change the look while staying on budget.
 With my last oak painting project, I think it is safe to say that most of that grainy honey oak color is mostly gone from our home.
-We still have wood floors that eventually will be updated, but I actually don’t mind the look and color of them.
+We still have honey oak wood floors that eventually will be updated, but I actually don’t mind the look and color of them.

 Will oak trim come back in style?

 I do not have a glass ball, but my guess is “No”.
-There are so many other great woods out there that the honey oak that is in all house built in a 30 year time span is going to take awhile to come back.
+There are so many other great woods out there that the honey oak that is in all houses built in the past 30-year time span will need to upgrade or modernize in some way or another.